 The total space of the cabin does depend on the location and the size of the balcony.
-That said, the mini suite balcony cabins are always bigger than the standard balcony cabins.
+That said, the mini-suite balcony cabins are always bigger than the standard balcony cabins.
 They are approximately 20% larger.

-The mini suite balcony cabins come out further into the corridor and as a result have another foot or two in length.
+The mini-suite balcony cabins come out further into the corridor and as a result, have another foot or two in length.
 Inside the cabin this is mainly noticeable in the longer bathroom and the slightly longer sofa.
 The bed area and width are exactly the same.

 The cabin did feel quite narrow compared to some other ships.
 This wasn’t noticeable apart from at the end of the bed where there wasn’t really very much room between the bed and the wall.

 It might just be that the bed is quite long, it was very comfortable.

-They seem to be placed pretty sporadically throughout the ship so I wouldn’t recommend that you book a mini suite balcony cabin under the impression that you will receive a better location.
-It seems as though the mini suite balcony cabins are located where-ever the ship has the floorspace to be able to accommodate the larger cabins.
+They seem to be placed pretty sporadically throughout the ship so I wouldn’t recommend that you book a mini-suite balcony cabin under the impression that you will receive a better location.
+It seems as though the mini-suite balcony cabins are located wherever the ship has the floorspace to be able to accommodate the larger cabins.

 The cabins all look and feel modern and generally I do like the design.
-I’m not too sure what the art work on the walls is meant to be but they say you’re not meant to understand art…
+I’m not too sure what the artwork on the walls is meant to be but they say you’re not meant to understand art…

 Opposite my bed was a painting which wasn’t really supposed to look like anything. in the middle of the night I was trying to work out what it was, half asleep of course, I decided it looked like a face, then a sock, you get the idea.